iTwin/connector-samples/cobie-excel-connector/README.md

 # How does it work?

-We will be following the steps described in [PCF tutorial](https://github.com/iTwin/pcf/tree/enhance-doc#tutorial) to explain how the COBie Connector works.
+We will be following the steps described in the [PCF tutorial](https://github.com/iTwin/pcf/tree/enhance-doc#tutorial) to explain how the COBie Connector works.

 ### Read from Excel with [XLSXLoader](https://github.com/iTwin/pcf/blob/main/core/src/loaders/XLSXLoader.ts)

 [What is a Loader?](https://github.com/iTwin/pcf/tree/enhance-doc#pick-or-extend-aloader)

 COBie files are xlsx files.
-PCF curates [XLSXLoader](https://github.com/iTwin/pcf/blob/main/core/src/loaders/XLSXLoader.ts) to allow your Connector to read from any Excel/XLSX file.
-COBieConnector defines it in [here](https://github.com/iTwin/connector-samples/blob/d5dd3d2b78b3372f288e99ba4e256d3151dd0f52/cobie-excel-connector/src/COBieConnector.ts#L47) and it must be wrapped by a LoaderNode to be persisted as a [RepositoryLink Element](https://www.itwinjs.org/reference/imodeljs-backend/elements/repositorylink/) in iModel.
-It's always a good practice to always persist Loader in iModel to keep track of data sources.
+PCF curates [XLSXLoader](https://github.com/iTwin/pcf/blob/main/core/src/loaders/XLSXLoader.ts) to enable COBieConnector to read from any Excel/XLSX file.

-Loaders are solely responsible for reading from data sources and transforming data into an [IRModel](https://github.com/iTwin/pcf/tree/enhance-doc#understand-the-irmodel), without concerning of schema & mapping.
+Loaders are solely responsible for reading from data sources and transforming data into an [IRModel](https://github.com/iTwin/pcf/tree/enhance-doc#understand-the-irmodel), without concern of schema & mapping.

 Before jumping to the next step, it's important to pause and learn what an IRModel is.
 [What is an IRModel?](https://github.com/iTwin/pcf/tree/enhance-doc#understand-the-irmodel)